Get Over 250 Recipes

 Scientists have traced the devastating ripple effects of antibiotic use in the body over time.
 NYU Langone Medical Center researchers discovered in 2015 that multiple courses of common antibiotics could affect a child’s development for the rest of their life — because of a disrupted gut microbiome at a young age.7 Within the same year, researchers found a three-way link between infant antibiotic use, changes in gut bacteria, and the development of adult disease.8 In 2016, University of Helsinki scientists recommended restricting early antibiotics, save for emergencies, for this very reason: A child’s gut may never recover from antibiotic overuse.9

 A gut-friendly diet can help your body bounce back after a round of antibiotics.
-We think you'll love Body Ecology in the Kitchen.
+Start with the Body Ecology Antiviral Protocol first.

 Healthy gut bacteria and your immune system are allies.
 Together, they fight infection and protect the body.
 Unfortunately, antibiotic drugs wipe out healthy bacteria and destroy the lines of communication between good bacteria and your immune system — sometimes, permanently.10